 - When two existing position holders square off their positions we see open interest go down

-Have a look on basic Open Interest Analysis
+Have a look on basic Open Interest Analysis:

 When the price is going up or down and the future open interest increases alongside the price at a certain level then we can expect that the price movement is going to sustain.
-In other hand when a trend is present in the market and a sudden fall in futures open interest is visible then we should be doubtful about the trend.
+On the other hand when a trend is present in the market and a sudden fall in futures open interest is visible then we should be doubtful about the trend.
 There is a chance of trend reversal.

-Open interest increasing means fresh money is flowing into the market and decrease in open interest suggest money outflow from the market.
-Buyers move the market up by investing fresh cash into the market while seller does the opposite.
+Open interest increasing means fresh money is flowing into the market and a decrease in open interest suggest money outflow from the market.
+Buyers move the market up by investing fresh cash into the market while the seller does the opposite.
 Oi increases when the fresh contract exchanges hands.

-How to find Open Interest?
+How to find open interest in stocks?

 The option Chain of any stock gives us a great understanding of how the bulls and bears are placed in the markets.
 Normally bulls participate by selling put options and bears participate by selling calls.

 We must understand one important point that due to inherent time decay in options, there are generally a large number of option sellers in the market.
 A large amount of option open interests at any particular strike price is the point of significance.

 If there is a significant gap-up or gap-down opening in the market contrary to the open interest build-up then the unwinding of the open interest pushes the market more in gap-up /gap-down direction due to the sheer urgency of short covering.
 Sharper the gap up or gap down, generally more impactful the follow-up short covering of options in that particular direction.